-Ambien is known to cause withdrawal symptoms in those who quickly stop the medicine after taking it daily for a long time.
-It is also possible, however, for withdrawal symptoms to occur when Ambien has only been taken daily for one to two weeks.
-Unfortunately, there is no way for your healthcare provider to know beforehand if you will have Ambien withdrawal symptoms.
+Ambien is known to cause withdrawal symptoms in those who quickly stop the medicine after taking it regularly for an extended period of time.
+Most prescriptions are relatively short, but It is also possible for withdrawal symptoms to occur when Ambien has only been taken daily for one to two weeks.
 Withdrawal symptoms associated with Ambien can include, but are not limited to:

 - Unpleasant feelings

 Treatment for Ambien Abuse and Withdrawal at Promises